 join the group as a student/postdoc.

-Project Leader at the IBS Center for Climate
+From 2018-2019 I was an Assistant Project Leader at the IBS Center for Climate

 Physics (ICCP) and Research Professor at Pusan National

 University (PNU) in Busan, South Korea.
-At ICCP, I
+At ICCP, I was

-am leading the group "Tropical climate dynamics: past,
+leading the group "Tropical climate dynamics: past,

-present,

-Before this appointment, I was a NOAA Climate & Global
+present, future".
+During 2016-2018, I was a NOAA Climate & Global

 Change postdoctoral fellow at the University of

-Washington Atmospheric Sciences department, working
+Washington Atmospheric Sciences department, hosted by

-postdoctoral researcher) with Fei-Fei
+2015, working with Fei-Fei

 Jin at the University

-of Hawai'i at Mānoa.
+of Hawai'i at Mānoa Atmospheric